rwblickhan/astro-rwblickhan.org/src/content/misc/favorites.md

 - Helen deWitt (_The Last Samurai_, _The English Understand Wool_)
 - Satoshi Kon (_Perfect Blue_, _Millennium Actress_, _Paranoia Agent_, _Tokyo Godfathers_, _Paprika_)
 - Don Hertzfeldt (_It’s Such A Beautiful Day_, _World of Tomorrow_)
-- Hideaki Anno's _Neon Genesis Evangelion_
+- Hideaki Anno's _Neon Genesis Evangelion_ (+ _FLCL_ which is thematically related if not actually production-related)
 - Wong Kar Wai's _In the Mood for Love_
 - Was Anderson's _Grand Budapest Hotel_
 - Jorge Luis Borges (_Collected Fictions_)